Tiger Bela

 TIGER FACTS

-• Tigers can live up to 25 years: Khan is the oldest tiger at LIONSROCK and was born on the 29th of September 1999 – making him 22 years of age.
-He enjoys watching his neighbours and lives with his sister Radja in one enclosure.
-He has a close bond with her, and they enjoy each other's company.
-His favourite activity is resting under a tree.
+• Tigers can live up to 25 years: Khan was the oldest tiger at LIONSROCK and was born on September 29, 1999 - and was 24 years old when he passed away.
+Khan enjoyed watching his neighbours and lived with his sister Radja in one enclosure.
+He had a close bond with her, and they enjoyed each other's company.
 Khan and Radja were kept in a transport wagon for much of their lives in Germany with the four siblings, called the Starlight Circus Tigers.
 The six were taken away from the Starlight Circus by authorities when not enough space could be provided for the tigers in an outside enclosure.
 They were handed over to LIONSROCK Big Cat Sanctuary in the Eastern Free State, in South Africa in November 2013.
 It is believed the oldest tiger living in captivity was Flavio, a circus-rescued tiger, sheltered in a zoo in Florida until he passed away at the age of 25 years.

 • Tigers can weigh as much as 300 kilograms: In 1988 a male Siberian tiger named Jaipur made his entry into the Guinness World Records Book for a record weight of 423 kilograms.
 This is the highest recorded weight for any tiger ever.
 This tiger belonged to a private facility owner in New Jersey, USA.
 The smallest tiger at LIONSROCK Big Cat Sanctuary, Mafalda, weighs only 94 kilograms.
 She is a Bengal tiger who lived with three other tigers in a train carriage in San Luis in South America.
 Abandoned by a circus on a farm, the landowner looked after them for 15 years until they were rescued and transferred to LIONSROCK in March 2022.